-It is outright laughable to see politicians in the run-up to the Presidential race in 2020 talk about what they will do to fundamentally change the United States of America.
-As a tribute to yesterday’s Memorial Day, let me emphasize how much our defense and fight for freedom resides within our borders.
+It is outright laughable to see politicians in the run-up to the Presidential race in 2020 talk about what they will do to change the United States of America fundamentally.
+As a tribute to yesterday’s Memorial Day, let me emphasize how much our defense and fight for freedom reside within our borders.

 The quasi-solutions these politicians on either side of the political aisle come up with are merely new mixtures of consequential bandaids to our broken systems.
 None of those mixtures will genuinely solve America’s problems, for no correlation of consequence can reliably revert to causation.
 Such is nature’s rule.
 A rule referred to as entropy, succinctly explained by Nobel prize winner Richard Feynman, in which cause leads to a consequence, not the other way around.

-All the presidential candidates currently on the docket are trying to sell the American people that their “unique” mixture of consequence, in defiance to entropy, will revert to cause.
+All the presidential candidates on the docket are trying to sell the American people that their “unique” mixture of consequence, in defiance of entropy, will revert to cause.

-They sell the American public the equivalent notion that from a final score in a soccer game, one could reliably infer the quality of gameplay.
+They sell the American public the equivalent notion that one could reliably infer the quality of gameplay from a final score in a soccer game.
 And worse, that a similar score in another soccer game must have come from the same gameplay.
-Both are obviously false.
+Both are false.

 So, a Presidential candidate who preaches that their preferred mixture of the size of government, amount of taxation, employment levels, health insurance coverage, class distinctions, and other modulations of consequence derived from the constructs we have built will fundamentally improve the outlook of the United States is selling a heap of lies.

 To repeat what I have written many times before, the U.S. President gets elected by an embarrassingly narrow sliver of a little over fifteen percent of the population.
-With some 85% of the American people disagreeing with the choice and abstaining from voting at all.
+Some 85% of the American people disagree with the choice and abstain from voting at all.
 Such is the outcome of a 240-year manmade manacle described as “the most advanced democracy” in the world.
-So advanced that the vast majority of our own people have no interest in it.
+So advanced that the vast majority of our people have no interest in it.

 When you intensely study, as I have, why the operating-systems of humanity do not work or produce the expected results is when you discover, first, that they are not systems at all, and second, that the normalization of the system in question does not comport with our best and closest proxy of nature’s truth.
 Again, we must recognize how nature’s law ultimately rules our roost.

-Systems that are static in nature evolve downstream only, deploy totalitarian monisms, and by oligarchic vile-maxims induced by laissez-faire governance artificially restrict the discovery of outlier merit.
+Static systems evolve downstream only, deploy totalitarian monisms, and oligarchic vile-maxims induced by laissez-faire governance artificially restrict the discovery of outlier merit.
 Unlike the way nature deploys systems, using the freedom of freedom to spawn a dynamic meritocracy that yields an ever-expanding fractal of human ingenuity to improve our equilibrium with nature.

 Human capacity and ingenuity are currently held hostage by manmade “systems” incompatible with how humans evolve.
 Manacles indeed.

 The beauty of my discovery of how nature deploys its systems lies in the hierarchical nature of its principles.
 Hierarchical, that is, with a twist.
-Meaning, while the principles of nature appear voluminous and complicated on the surface, the order and logic of the hierarchy are straightforward to comprehend.
-In the same way, the outcome of fractal looks very complicated, while the formula that formed it is easy to comprehend.
+Meaning, that while the principles of nature appear voluminous and complicated on the surface, the order and logic of the hierarchy are straightforward to comprehend.
+In the same way, the outcome of fractal looks very complex, while the formula that formed it is easy to understand.

-From my analysis of how nature deploys its principles, I have concluded we have failed to define the proper definition of a system and failed to adhere to nature’s principles.
+From my analysis of how nature deploys its principles, I have concluded that we have failed to define a system properly and adhere to nature’s principles.
 Lastly, we have failed to assign the proper hierarchical process to what is supposed to improve the renewable excellence of humanity.

 In The United States, we are expected to inspire the world.
 And yet, we have built operating-systems for humanity incompatible with nature in every aspect of the comparable triumvirate of systems, principles, and processes.
 Our current operating-systems are, therefore, entirely unsustainable.

 In short, and characterized as incredibly solipsistic, we rely on the whims of finance to dictate how we comply with nature’s evolution.
-When instead, as depicted in the chart, we should obey nature’s evolution and learn from nature’s hierarchical principles to yield purpose-built production to enhance and renew human adaptability.
+Instead, as depicted in the chart, we should obey nature’s evolution and learn from nature’s hierarchical principles to yield purpose-built production to enhance and renew human adaptability.

 So, to rebuild America and inspire the world, we must stop tinkering with undesirable consequences from flawed manmade constructs.
 Instead, we must implement a new operating system for humanity and deploy nature’s first-principles proven to expand the fractal of human ingenuity and capacity for many generations to come.